paulilioaica/BitNet/README.md

 ﻿# BitNet

 ## Introduction
-In this project, we implement a popular paper BitNet from Microsoft [BitNet 1.58 bits](https://arxiv.org/pdf/2402.17764.pdf).
+In this project, a popular paper BitNet from Microsoft is implemented.
+[BitNet 1.58 bits](https://arxiv.org/pdf/2402.17764.pdf).
 The paper introduces a novel technique called BitLinear, which utilizes binary weights in the linear layer.

 ![](https://arxiv.org/html/2402.17764v1/x2.png)

- We aim to implement the BitLinear layer and compare it to a regular implementation.
+ The implemention the BitLinear layer should then be compared to a regular implementation.

  This implementation also uses the paper's logic where multiplication should be replaced by (signed) summation, to speed up inference.